 Innovation is a big buzz word, next to social and crowd, next to smart and data.
-And the reality is that most of it is marketing.
-It would help if those who use them would build strategies around the concepts, instead of use them for decorative purposes.
+It would help if those who use them would build strategies around the concepts, rather than use them for marketing purposes.

 I have already written about benchmarking cities.
-While Berlin tries to beat London at being home to start-ups.
-An in every city, incubators have a story to say about their environment – this one’s on top of the cafe` where all the city’s entrepreneurs hang-out and so it’s great for networking, the other was chosen by this big bank to have an innovation unit, and so forth.
+While Berlin is trying to beat London at being the natural home for start-ups, incubators in ever city have a story to say about their environment.
+There is one on top of the cafe where all the city’s entrepreneurs hang-out and so it’s great for networking, there is another chosen by a big bank to have an innovation unit, and so forth.

-I have two things to say to a city mayor who wants to build a thriving innovation hub.
+I have two things to share with a city politician who wants to build a thriving innovation hub.

 Open up the data.
 Invest in building a good understanding of what’s happening.
 Capture the numbers and make sense of them.
 If they back your story, you have something going on.
-If they say a different thing, you have another thing going.
-And in both cases you and the entrepreneurs can learn a lot.
-Your city must embody the businesses that it helps build and once they have proven themselves there, they have already become succesful at improving people lives in a manner which they can understand (and thus hopefully be able to replicate elsewhere).
+If they say a different thing, you have another (still useful) thing going.
+You and the entrepreneurs will learn a lot.
+Your city must embody the businesses that it helps build and once they have proven themselves there, they have already become successful at improving people lives in a manner which they can understand (and thus hopefully be able to replicate elsewhere).

 Eurostat has measured a particular element of happiness in cities… the satisfaction with culture.
 And the results for culturally rich Mediterranean cities is appalling.
 Can we find a “smart” solution and innovate around culture?